No3x/compose-github-release-updater/docs/usage.md

 Call `deferRelease` when the user taps "Later".
 The updater writes the version name to shared preferences and skips it on the next non forced `checkForUpdate`.
 Call `clearDeferredRelease` to purge that override (for example after a successful installation or when the user revisits a settings screen).

 ## Scheduling background checks
-`checkForUpdate(force = false)` already respects `checkInterval`.
+`checkForUpdate()` already respects `checkInterval`.
 To keep the UI snappy, schedule a background worker that runs daily:
 ```kotlin
 class GitHubUpdateWorker(
     appContext: Context,